Jun 14, 2019

 LYDIA DENWORTH: I'm a science writer.

-PAT: Apparently when he had been a teacher students really liked hanging out with him because he was
+PAT: Apparently when he had been a teacher, students really liked hanging out with him because ...

 LYDIA DENWORTH: At that point he was fighting the Vietnam War stuff.

-PAT: He had gone to Vietnam and started a nonprofit where he would, uh, bring injured kids back to the US for treatment.
+PAT: He had gone to Vietnam and started a nonprofit where he would bring injured kids back to the US for treatment.

 JAD: Wow.

-PAT: He was kind of like this--students liked hanging out with him and hearing his sort of crazy stories.
-Anyway, when Neddleman was training to be a pediatrician---
+PAT: So he was kind of like this—students liked hanging out with him and hearing his sort of crazy stories.
+Anyway, when Needleman was training to be a pediatrician ...

-HERB NEEDLEMAN: I was referred a child who was a very sick little girl.
+[ARCHIVE CLIP, Herb Needleman: I was referred a child who was a very sick little girl.]

 LYDIA DENWORTH: Couldn't talk.
 It was acute lead poisoning.

-HERB NEEDLEMAN: lead poisoning.
-Somebody else made a diagnosis and I knew what to do because I'd had a couple lectures on it.
+[ARCHIVE CLIP, Herb Needleman: Lead poisoning.
+Somebody else made a diagnosis and I knew what to do because I'd had a couple lectures on it.]

-HERB NEEDLEMAN: When I started, the conventional wisdom was 60 micrograms per deciliter was a toxic dose--
+[ARCHIVE CLIP, Herb Needleman: When I started, the conventional wisdom was 60 micrograms per deciliter was a toxic dose.]

 LYDIA DENWORTH: For comparison, today, the CDC, the Centers for Disease Control, have what's called a reference level, which is that anything over five micrograms per deciliter is cause for alarm.